 If you are interested in attending, please send an application to reserve a place even though you may not have secured funding.
 We will send you a letter of provisional acceptance, a Registration Form and other information which will enable you to start making arrangements and seeking funds.
-The next step will be for you to register for the course by the end of October 2010 and send a small deposit
+The next step will be for you to register for the course by the end of October 2016 with a deposit of USD 300.00

 Completed application form should be sent to: WABA, P.O.
-Box 1200, 10850 Penang, Malaysia Fax: 60-4-657 2655 Email: waba@waba.org.my
+Box 1200, 10850 Penang, Malaysia Fax: 60-4-657 2655 Email: info@waba.org.my